Credit Cards Business Credit Cards

 What is a business credit card balance transfer?

-In addition, it’s important to note that balance transfers aren’t limited to business cards.
-If you compare credit cards, you will discover you have balance transfer options available on both business and personal credit cards.
+It’s also important to note that balance transfers aren’t limited to business cards.
+If you compare credit cards, you’ll find there are balance transfer options available on both business and personal balance transfer credit cards.

 How a balance transfer credit card could help your business

-Credit cards with balance transfer offers could support your business efforts because of their benefits and features.
+Credit cards with balance transfer offers could support your business efforts if you use them strategically.
 Here are a few ways a balance transfer card might help you:

 Savings and cash flow